precious-nmesoma/zero_day/README.md

-*How to setup your git and github account on your local computer
+#How to setup Git and Github account on your local computer